BACKED BY DR. EMERAN MAYER

-Trillions of microbes living in our gut are responsible for digestion, immunity, and even brain function.
-They turn what you eat into powerful signals that influence your entire body, especially polyphenols, like quercetin, which act at the microbial and cellular level to strengthen your gut ecosystem, enhance whole-body communication, and lay the foundation for longterm health.
+Through Dr. Mayer's decades of research, we've learned our gut microbes are responsible for digestion, immunity, and even brain function.
+They act to strengthen your gut ecosystem, enhance whole-body communication, and lay the foundation for longterm health.

 90%